jstocks01/Friday-17-project/README.md

 There are no current known bugs.

 ## Description ##
-This the result of my work for the friday project.
+This is my friday project.
+It is a two part exercise. the first questionare gives you a small amount of information on a coding language.
+The second questionare askes you multiple questions and gives you what it thinks you shpuld study in coding.

 ## Copyright and License Information